dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

     Some text editors insist on appending the `.txt` extension after the filename you enter in their save dialog.
 This might result in creating a file called `dosbox.conf.txt` which won't work.
-Get to know your text editor and make sure you save the configuration file as `dosbox.conf`
+Get to know your text editor and make sure you save the configuration file with the `.conf` extension only as `dosbox.conf`

 When DOSBox starts, it looks for this special `dosbox.conf` file in the folder it was started from, and if it finds it, it configures the DOS environment and